bboc/s3-canvas/docs/format-guide.md

 ### Online Version

-This Google Document can be used online, or downloaded in various formats (e.g. docx).
+This Google Document can be used online, or downloaded in various formats (e.g. DOCX).
 Even if your logbook is not based on Google Docs, you can integrate it seamlessy into many apps such as Trello, Evernote for Business, or Confluence.

 To use this template, simply make a copy and fill it in.
 Delete the instructional texts in each section as you go.